bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 1. **Transition**: When we have large :math:`t`, the state transition of Equation 19/22 will be the same as LMC, that is, have its equilibrium distribution be the posterior distribution.
-2. **Convergence**: The sequence of :math:`\theta_1, \theta_2, \ldots`
+2. **Convergence**: That there exists a subsequence of :math:`\theta_1,
-   converges to the posterior distribution with large :math:`t`.
+   \theta_2, \ldots` that converges to the posterior distribution.

-With these two shown, we can see that SGLD (for large :math:`t`) will eventually get into a state where each update approaches LMC while converging to the posterior.
-Thus, we can use it to sample the posterior.
+With these two shown, we can see that SGLD (for large :math:`t`) will eventually get into a state where we can *theoretically* sample the posterior distribution.
+The paper makes a stronger argument that the subsequence convergence implies convergence of the entire sequence but it's not clear to me that it is the case.
+At the end of this subsection, I'll also mention a theorem from the rigorous proof ([Teh2015]_) that gives a practical result where this may not matter.

 **Transition**